The Society is the only institution which regularly publishes the result of research into the whole county’s past. Members automatically receive:

 New members receive the latest edition of the Transactions and Newsletter.

 Transactions of the Shropshire Archaeological and Historical Society: Since the first volume appeared in 1878 this has been the chief means whereby important and scholarly papers on the history and archaeology of Shropshire have been published.
-A complete run of past Transactions can be viewed at Shropshire Archives.
-If you wish to discuss contributing an article for publication in the Transactions, please contact the Hon.
-Editor and see our notes for contributors: TSAHS notes for contributors.
+To find out more about our “Transactions” please follow the link here: Transactions.
+If you would like to discuss contributing an article for publication in the Transactions, please contact the Editor and see our notes for contributors: TSAHS notes for contributors.

 Shrophire Archaeology and History Newsletter: This contains summaries of recent work and discoveries and other matters of local archaeological and historical interest.
-To see our past Newsletters, please follow the link here: Shropshire Newsletter
+To find out more and to see our past Newsletters, please follow the link here: Shropshire Newsletter.
+If you have an article or item of news that you’d like to submit, please contact the editor at: email@example.com

 Our library: The Society’s reference library, which is available to all members is at Shropshire Archives, Castle Gates, Shrewsbury.
 It contains a large number of transcribed and microfilmed parish registers.
-The transactions or proceedings of over 30 national or local archaeological and historical societies are currently received.
+The transactions or proceedings of some national and neighbouring local archaeological and historical societies are currently received.
+Our library